maxwell-hoff/maxwell-hoff.github.io/_posts/2020-12-15-walmart-sales-forecasting-kaggle-challenge.markdown

 ```

 ## 2. Downcasting
-Downcasting is a method that reduces memory by converting each integer field to the smallest possible integer type
+Downcasting is a method that reduces memory by converting each integer field to the smallest possible integer type.
+In this instance, it reduces memory of df by 75%.

 ```python
 def downcast(df):